 Looking for a ‘leash-free’ place to bring your four-legged best friend in Fort Lauderdale?
 Here are 5 great spots to choose from in Broward County:

 This is a 3-acre fenced in area designated for dogs to run leash-free.
-Located just west of Markham Park’s main entrance, this grassy dog park is very a popular place to bring your pup.
-Paved paths for walking or running, doggie drinking fountains, a dog washing area.
+Located just west of Markham Park’s main entrance, this grassy dog park is a very popular place to bring your pup.
+Paved paths for walking or running, doggie drinking fountains, a dog washing area, and bags provided

 16001 W. State Road, 84, Sunrise, FL